APieby/SMCTool/README.md

 **EineWildeStehlampe** for information and help regarding UEFI.\
 **theSmudge** for being a great help verifying information.

+If you'd like to make a donation for my work, please [see here](https://www.buymeacoffee.com/Muerto).
+Cheers.

 ---
 **Before you start:**
 -